High-Risk Merchant Accounts in Canada: A Complete Guide

 Application Process for High-Risk Payment Processing Account in Canada

 The application process is simple.
 You start with research and apply to a few select providers.
 However, this process can be time-consuming.
 With QuadraPay, you can save a lot of time, as we have already established contacts with well-known high-risk processors.
 We are a reseller, and our service allows you to negotiate directly with processors.
-If you choose our recommended solution, then we may receive some commission.
+If you choose our recommended solution, then we may receive a commission.
 You can consider it a reward for all the legwork we put in to get you approved.

 When you contact us, we will check your website to confirm whether our processing partners will review it or not.
 Our high-risk payment processing partners will check your website and KYC documents.
 Once approved, our partner processor will send you a contract.
 After signing the contract, you can proceed with integration and start accepting real-time transactions on your website or mobile applications.